 Jami is a developmentalist whose interests center on romantic and sexual development in early adolescence.
 She works in the lab of Dr. Valerie A Simon and is interested in using a holistic approach to examine predictors, outcomes, and trajectories of age-normative and age-precocious romantic and sexual engagement.
 She examines how peer and familial factors, psychosocial factors, socialization processes, and prior experiences, including trauma exposure and societal oppression, may contribute to how romantic and sexual adolescents become romantic and sexual adults.
 These research pursuits are ultimately in service of developing and implementing developmentally-appropriate, culturally-sound sexual health curricula and interventions.

 Before entering graduate school, Jami worked as a research assistant in the lab of Dr. Christine Sheffer within the Community Health and Social Medicine department of the CUNY School of Medicine at City College of New York.
 There, she worked collaboratively to address and reduce tobacco treatment disparities of majority low-income, Black and/or Latinx smokers and smokers with substance use disorders.

 Clinically, Jami provides individual and couple’s therapy at the Wayne State Psychology Clinic.
 In the past, she has worked with juvenile-justice involved youth and families at the Clinic for Child Study of the 3rd Circuit Judicial Court in Detroit, MI.
-Jami currently works within the General Pediatrics and Adolescent Medicine (GPAM) division of the Children's Hospital of Michigan.
+Jami currently works within the General Pediatrics and Adolescent Medicine (GPAM) division of The Children's Hospital of Michigan.
 There, she provides short-term, empirically-supported outpatient therapy to children and adolescents as part of an integrated behavioral health team.
 Within The Children's Hospital of Michigan Hamtramck School-Based Health Center, Jami also provides therapy to local high school students.

 - BS, Psychology, Millsaps College, Jackson, MS